 A little history lesson.
 Last year a cousin of the Gougeon Brothers, David Huskins and his family, visited the Thunderbird Lodge on Lake Tahoe.
 He sent us a couple photos of Thunderbird, the legendary commuter yacht designed by John L. Hacker in 1939.
 It was commissioned by George Whittell and built by Huskins Boat Works in Bay City, Michigan.
 Continue reading →

 Last summer I used WEST SYSTEM® Epoxy to repair a small section of rot in a rough sawn cedar trim board on my house.
 Before gutter was installed, the trim board was wet frequently, but well ventilated.
 Only a narrow center section of the #2 grade, 1″×12″ board seemed to be vulnerable.
 Continue reading →

 Tom Pawlak and I had the opportunity to visit I Hodgdon Yachts Inc. in East Boothbay, Maine to view the progress on the 124′ Bruce King designed yacht, ANTONISA while she was under construction in 1998.
 Continue reading →

-Just an hour after taking off from a quarry in Illinois, a helium cell in the balloon burst at 21,000 feet.
-Two hours later the 165′-tall balloon landed in an Indiana cornfield.
-After bouncing and skidding across the snow covered field, the capsule, with Uliassi safely tucked inside, snagged an irrigation rig, finally bringing it to a halt.
+Just an hour after the hot air balloon took off from a quarry in Illinois, a helium cell in the balloon burst at 21,000 feet.
+Two hours later the 165′-tall balloon with its carbon fiber gondola landed in an Indiana cornfield.
+After bouncing and skidding across the snow-covered field, the capsule, with Kevin Uliassi safely tucked inside, snagged an irrigation rig, finally bringing it to a halt.
 Continue reading →

 Cover Photo: Even at this stage of construction, the 124′ Bruce King-designed sloop is impressive.